When Is the Best Time

 Permit Narrows Zion

-A permit is needed for Angel’s Landing and The Left Fork North Creek, the Subway, but not for the Narrows!
+A permit is needed for Angel’s Landing, The Left Fork North Creek, and the Subway Cave Hike, but not for the Narrows!
 If you plan to hike upstream from the Temple of Sinawava, no permit is requested, but downstream from Chamberlain’s Ranch.

 High Flash Flood Potential

-Always safety first.
+- Always put safety first.
 Don't risk your life and others.

-If the water clarity changes and becomes murky when the river flow increases or you feel a cool, damp breeze getting out of the canyon, these are the first signs that the river quickly may turn into powerful rushing water with increasing levels.
-If higher grounds are in reach, leave the riverbed immediately.
+- If the water clarity changes and becomes murky when the river flow increases or you feel a cool, damp breeze getting out of the canyon, these are the first signs that the river may quickly turn into powerful rushing water with increasing levels.
+If higher grounds are within reach, leave the riverbed immediately.

 Best Months to Visit